 Resident Leadership Grants

-Resident Leadership Grants (RLG) in the amount of $500 are awarded annually to numerous trainees each year to help defray costs of attending the AAO-HNSF Annual Meeting & OTO Experience.
+Resident Leadership Grants (RLG) in the amount of $500 are awarded annually to numerous trainees each year to help defray costs of attending the AAO-HNSF Annual Meeting & OTO EXPO.
 These can be awarded numerous times per trainee.
-Residents involved in leadership will be given priority and these are automatically awarded to all Governing Council members for both the AAO-HNS/F Leadership Forum & BOG Spring Meeting and the AAO-HNSF Annual Meeting & OTO Experience.
+Residents involved in leadership will be given priority and these are automatically awarded to all Governing Council members for the AAO-HNSF Annual Meeting & OTO EXPO.

 CORE Grants and CORE Study Section